vgupta117/assignment07/README.md

 I paired *Playfair Display* with *Libre Baskervile*, a classic serif google font for the section headers and body text to provide a good contrast.
 I chose Libre Baskervile because it is optimized for reading on-screen with its taller x-height, wider counters and a little less contrast.
 Since our website is content heavy, readability is very important.
 I chose the same font for the section header and the body but distinguishing the section headers by its *italics* font-style.

 I chose a font-size of 18px for the body text to make it more legible.
 The measure of the header sizes were in increments of 12.
-Main title is48px, Section is 36px and Navigation Menu is 24px.
-Ledding is th
+Main title is 48px, Section is 36px and Navigation Menu is 24px.
+Ledding (pronounced "ledding") is the space between consecutive lines of text.
+I chose the css property line-height to be 1.5 times the size of the font.